sparkflows/sparkflows-docs/docs/aws/admin-guide/mwaa/airflow-connection.rst

   * **Group**   : Users belonging to the group have access to these connections.
   * **Project** : The owner of the project and the groups with which the project has been shared with have access to the project level connections.

-This document outlines the steps to create an Airflow Connection in Fire Insights.
+This document outlines the steps to create an Airflow Connection in Sparkflows.

 Step 1 : Enable Airflow in Sparkflows
 =========================